 The hotel also has its own gym, sauna and pool (with free clean towels) and cocktails are 2 for 1 at certain times of the day.
 So, considering all of this I really do not regret breaking our shoestring budget and staying here, in the grand scheme of how much money I have wasted as a student, £40 for my half of this gorgeous place was completely justifiable.
-We loved the hotel so much that we came back before leaving Chiang Mai, and are planning another getaway for sometime after I’ve completed my MSc so that we can spend an extended period in this beautiful hotel in our favourite city!
+We loved the hotel so much that we came back before leaving Chiang Mai, and I’m planning another getaway for sometime in the near future so that I can spend an extended period in this beautiful hotel in my favourite city!

 I hope you have a blessed week and enjoy a few more pictures of our short stay at The Pingviman!